nchow18/tech-blog/README.md

 ## Installation

 To install locally: add node.js to start the server for server.js.
-After it has been installed, go to the website http://localhost:3001 and begin the note taking!
+After it has been installed, go to the website http://localhost:3001 and begin making posts, comments and signup!

 ## Usage